schellenberg/computerscience20/docs/_sources/Python/Strings/StringIntro.rst.txt

    .. code-block:: python

-      s = "python rocks"
+      sentence = "python rocks"
-      print(len(s))
+      print(len(sentence))

-.. mchoice:: test_question8_4_2
+.. mchoice:: string_length_test_question_2
    :answer_a: o
    :answer_b: r
    :answer_c: s
-   :answer_d: Error, len(s) is 12 and there is no index 12.
+   :answer_d: Error, len(sentence) is 12 and there is no index 12.
    :correct: b
-   :feedback_a: Take a look at the index calculation again, len(s)-5.
+   :feedback_a: Take a look at the index calculation again, len(sentence)-5.
-   :feedback_b: Yes, len(s) is 12 and 12-5 is 7.
+   :feedback_b: Yes, len(sentence) is 12 and 12-5 is 7.
 Use 7 as index and remember to start counting with 0.
-   :feedback_c: s is at index 11
+   :feedback_c: sentence is at index 11
    :feedback_d: You subtract 5 before using the index operator so it will work.